sidneymau/sidneymau/README.md

 I am currently an NSF Graduate Research Fellow studying Physics at Stanford University.
 I graduated from the University of Chicago with a B.A. in Physics in 2020.

-My research focuses on using large cosmic surveys to learn about dark matter and constrain its properties.
+My research broadly involves using large cosmic surveys to study the properties and composition of the Universe.
-Most of my work is as part of the [DESC](https://lsstdesc.org/), [DES](https://www.darkenergysurvey.org/), and [DELVE](https://delve-survey.github.io/) collaborations.
+Most of my work is done as part of [DESC](https://lsstdesc.org/), [DELVE](https://delve-survey.github.io/), and [DES](https://www.darkenergysurvey.org/).